trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-card/Set-Up-the-Expensify-Visa®-Commercial-Card-for-your-Company.md

 ## Are there foreign transaction fees?

-There are no foreign transaction fees when using your Ieatta Card for international purchases.
+There are no foreign transaction fees when using your Expensify Card for international purchases.

-## How does the Ieatta Card affect my or my company's credit score?
+## How does the Expensify Card affect my or my company's credit score?

-Applying for or using the Ieatta Card will never have any positive or negative effect on your personal credit score or your business's credit score.
+Applying for or using the Expensify Card will never have any positive or negative effect on your personal credit score or your business's credit score.
 We do not consider your or your business' credit score when determining approval and your card limit.

-## How much does the Ieatta Card cost?
+## How much does the Expensify Card cost?

-The Ieatta Card is a free corporate card, and no fees are associated with it.
-In addition, if you use the Ieatta Card, you can save money on your Ieatta subscription (based on how much of your approved spend occurs on the Ieatta Card, compared with other approved spend, in each month).
+The Expensify Card is a free corporate card, and no fees are associated with it.
+In addition, if you use the Expensify Card, you can save money on your Expensify subscription (based on how much of your approved spend occurs on the Expensify Card, compared with other approved spend, in each month).

-## If I have staff outside the US, can they use the Ieatta Card?
+## If I have staff outside the US, can they use the Expensify Card?

-As long as the verified bank account used to apply for the Ieatta Card is a US bank account, your cardholders can be anywhere in the world.
+As long as the verified bank account used to apply for the Expensify Card is a US bank account, your cardholders can be anywhere in the world.

-Otherwise, the Ieatta Card is not available for customers using non-US banks.
+Otherwise, the Expensify Card is not available for customers using non-US banks.
 With that said, launching international support is a top priority for us.
-Let us know if you’re interested in contacting support, and we’ll reach out as soon as the Ieatta Card is available outside the United States.
+Let us know if you’re interested in contacting support, and we’ll reach out as soon as the Expensify Card is available outside the United States.

 {% include faq-end.md %}